Brian McCarty: Fabrica

 advertising campaigns and fine art exhibitions, including Habitus, Abito, Abitare, Progetto Arte at the Luigi Pecci Centre for Contemporary Art and KONEPT, the first major photographic exhibition in Zagreb after the Croatian war of independence.

 Mattel

 McCarty worked as an in-house photographer for Mattel Toys (1999–2002), primarily on the Hot wheels brand of toys.

-Art-Toys
+Art toys

 In 2003 McCarty founded the photo studio McCarty PhotoWorks in West Hollywood, California.
 Through the studio, McCarty created collaborative work with a number of well-known artists from the Art-Toy and Pop Surrealist movements, including Mark Ryden, Gary Baseman, Tim Biskup, Joe Ledbetter, Amanda Visell, Michelle Valigura, Greg "Craola" Simkins, FriendsWithYou, Andrew Bell, Jeremy Fish, Luke Chueh, Mario "MARS-1" Martinez, Scott Tolleson, Simone Legno, and Yoskay Yamamoto.
 A collection of McCarty's Art-Toy collaborations was published as a monograph in 2010 by Baby Tattoo Books in Los Angeles.

 War-Toys

 McCarty began the War-Toys photo series and documentary film in 2010.
 The project uses principles of play therapy and art therapy to explore children's firsthand accounts of war.
 McCarty completed his first trip to the Middle East in 2011, collaborating with children from the Spafford Children's Center in East Jerusalem and the Dheisheh Refugee Camp outside of Bethlehem.
 He returned to the region in late 2012 and collaborated with Palestinian children in the Gaza Strip during the escalation leading up to Operation Pillar of Defense, then with Israeli children in the nearby town of Sderot beginning on the morning of the ceasefire.
 McCarty has announced his intention to expand the project into additional areas on conflict around the world, including Sudan, Afghanistan, and Colombia.